-The general recommendation for adult horses is to treat every horse in late Autumn with an ivermectin-based wormer.
+The general recommendation for adult horses is to treat every horse in late autumn with an ivermectin-based dewormer.
 Whilst the cooler weather means strongyle egg production decreases, this is the best time to target other types of parasites such as bot fly larvae and tapeworm.
-Kelato’s Evolve contains ivermectin and praziquantel and is the ideal broad-spectrum wormer and boticide for Autumn.
-Consistently low egg shedding horses only need to be treated once a year and Autumn is the time to do it!
+Kelato’s Evolve contains ivermectin and praziquantel and is the ideal broad-spectrum dewormer and boticide for autumn.
+Consistently low egg shedding horses only need to be treated once a year and autumn is the time to do it!

 Remember, we can’t just rely on deworming drugs to control gastrointestinal parasites in our horses.
 It is essential to implement good management practices.
 Here are some recommendations to help slow anthelmintic resistance:

 - Pick up manure at least twice a week.